cody1213/twism/README.md

 ###Options

-Map (options: usa, world, or custom; default is world)
+Pick a map (options: usa, world, or custom; default is world)

 	map: "world"

-Custom Map - if map: custom, a URL for your SVG (must have id="something" on every clickable area)
+If you do a custom map type, provide a URL

 	customMap: 'maps/Blank_US_Map.svg'

-Include Antarctica (default: false, only for world map)
+Include Antarctica on the world map? (default: false)

 	antarctica: true

-U.S. Territories
+U.S. Territories?

 	territories: true

 P.R.C.
-Territories (include Taiwan, HK, and Macao in China, default: true)
+Territories? (i.e., treat Taiwan, HK, and Macao as one China, default: true)

 	littleRedBook: false,

-Set background color of countries (default: #A9DA8A, can be used with setCountry)
+Set a default background color of countries (default: #A9DA8A, can be used with setCountry)

 	color: "#A9DA8A"